SK-SCMLab/Learning-python-from-scratch/README.md

 Algorithms are the building-blocks of computer programs, with Big O notation is a powerful framework for analyzing how efficient they are, based on how their time and space requirements in the worst-case scenario as the input size grows.
 Understanding their efficiency is very important for developing software that works efficiently in real-world scenarios.

+### What are Good problem-solving techniques and ways to approach algorithmic challenges?